Kizaki

 }

-If a handler is full of business rules, you are probably putting too much of the app behind raw routes.
+Good handlers do three things: read HTTP input, call normal application logic or entity operations, and return an HTTP-shaped response.
+If a handler is full of business rules, too much of the app lives behind raw routes.

 Choose Auth Mode On Purpose